The placement test is necessary in order to: evaluate the student's level of proficiency in French and determine which course is the most appropriate.

 - Check Minerva as often as possible and keep trying to register.
 Some students may change their minds and may drop the course before the class starts.

-Students on the waiting list have to show up every day from the first day of class to the last day of the add/drop period to stay on the waiting list and be potentially added to the official class list if any places become available.
+Students on Minerva waiting list (if available for the course) have to show up every day from the first day of class to the last day of the add/drop period to stay on Minerva waiting list and be potentially added to the official class list if any places become available.